UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 Specifications Planning Developing Test functional Test gate-level Report 7.
 Prototype

-Once the circuit works in design phase #1 project and has been reported, the idea is to continue the project development in the laboratory to download the project's configuration file into a given CPLD or FPGA.
-In our lab, there are several training boards, for instance the Digilent Coolrunner which is populated with a CPLD.
+Once the circuit works in design phase #1 project and has been reported, the idea is to continue the project development in the laboratory downloading the configuration file into a given CPLD or FPGA.
+In our lab, there are several training boards, for instance the Digilent Coolrunner which is populated with a CPLD XC2C256-TQ144-7.
 Thus, it is time to verify how the circuit works in real and use the instrumentation to make measurements.

 Design phase #2: Advanced features: CLK generation, real-time timing, prototiping, etc.